seapagan/update_repo/README.md

 #### Pre-requirements

-It goes without saying that at the very least a working copy of both [`Git`][git] (version 1.8.5 or greater, the script will not run with an older version) and [`Ruby`][ruby] (version 1.9.3 and newer) need to be installed on your machine.
-Also, the script has currently only been tested under Linux, not windows.
+It goes without saying that at the very least a working copy of both [`Git`][git] (version 1.8.5 or greater, the script will not run with an older version) and [`Ruby`][ruby] (the script is tested under version 2.5+ though lower versions may work but is unsupported) need to be installed on your machine.
+Also, the script has currently only been tested under Linux, not windows - it does work perfectly fine under the [Windows Subsystem for Linux][wsl] though.

 Install this from the shell prompt as you would any other Ruby Gem